patricklam/plam.new-webpage/content/post/20210114-presentation-tips.md

 ## Your Summary

 This part should account for most of your presentation (about 25 minutes).
-People generally lift figures from the paper if they help you make your point, but if they are unsuitable you may have to re-draft them.
+Explain the technique, primarily using examples.
+Try to avoid an info-dump.
+You can re-use figures from the paper if they help you make your point.
+If they are unsuitable, you may have to re-draft them.

 If the paper has a talk posted you can refer to that for inspiration.
-However, you should be able to go into more detail than in the paper's official presentation, because you have more time than the authors did, and because your audience is somewhat heterogeneous and isn't assumed to know about particular topics in programming languages. e.g. for the week 2 Rust paper I would give examples of what context-sensitivity means.
+However, you should be able to go into more detail than in the paper's official presentation, because you have more time than the authors did, and because your audience is somewhat heterogeneous and isn't assumed to know about particular topics in programming languages. e.g. I would give examples of what context-sensitivity means if it comes up in my paper.
 (I see the actual conference presentation more as an ad for actually reading the paper, perhaps with some intuition as to the key idea.
 This isn't that.)
-Try to avoid an info-dump, but do explain the technique (primarily using examples).

 Include some discussion of the importance of the paper.